pluralsight/hydra-spark/README.md

 ## Features

-- *"Declarative Spak Jobs"*: Simple JSON/HOCON based syntax to describe Spark jobs
+- *"Declarative Spark Jobs"*: Simple JSON/HOCON based syntax to describe Spark jobs
 - Support for Hadoop, Hive, Kafka (both as a source and sink), Elastic Search and many others.
 See [Sources](doc/sources.md).
 - Support for both batch and Streaming jobs using a unified API.
 - Supports different Spark deploy modes (local, yarn-client) which can also be overriden at the DSL level.